velocitatem/fabric.el/README.md

 ## 🤝 Contributing

 We welcome contributions from everyone!
 If you're interested in improving Fabric.el or adding new features, please fork the repository, make your changes, and submit a pull request.
 Let's make Fabric.el even better together!

-## 📜 License

-Fabric.el is released under the MIT License.
-For more details, see the [LICENSE](LICENSE.md) file included in this repository.

 ---